ibm-js/deliteful/tests/infrastructure/README.md

 ## Running the unit and functional tests locally

-1) Install selenium server 2.37.0 (http://www.seleniumhq.org/download/) and start it on the default port (4444):
+1) Download selenium server 2.37.0 (http://www.seleniumhq.org/download/) and start it on the default port (4444):

 ```
 $ java -jar selenium-server-standalone-2.37.0.jar